shimmerumass/shimmerumass/README.md

 ## 🧭 Overview

-The **UMass Shimmer Project** is a modular platform built by the University of Massachusetts research community to automate **data extraction, decoding, and synchronization** of Shimmer sensor data.
+The **COSDA Project** is a modular platform built by the University of Massachusetts research community to automate **data extraction, decoding, and synchronization** of Shimmer sensor data.

 In the current landscape, many organizations rely on proprietary or third-party platforms to sync and manage sensor data.
 This project serves as an open-source example for building a fully self-reliant, end-to-end system—empowering researchers and developers to create, control, and extend their own data acquisition and processing pipelines without vendor lock-in.